T-infinity/T-infinity-docs/docs/mesh.rst

 ~~~~~~~~~~~~~~~~~

 Each node has a local node identifier (Id) and a global node Id.
 Likewise, each cell has a local cell Id and a global cell Id.
-Local Ids are represented using a 32 bit integer, global ids are represented using a 64 bit integer.
-Complex simulations may require more than 2.2 billion total mesh entities; however it is considered unlikely that any one partition will have over 2.2 billion resident entities.

 Local Ids cannot be sparse.
 Local Ids begin at ``0`` and end ``total number of local entities - 1``.
 Local Ids are only used by the local partition, no other partition should know a local Id for any entity.